BIGJRA/BIGJRA.github.io/reborn.md

 **In order to access the exclusive postgame route, you need to refuse Blake all three times.**

 Relationship Point Choices:
-- Give Blake the ring right away (Blake +2, Cal -2)
+- Give Blake the ring right away (+2 Blake, -2 Cal)
-- Refuse Blake once, then give him the ring (Blake +2, Cal -2, Shelly -1)
+- Refuse Blake once, then give him the ring (+2 Blake, -2 Cal, -1 Shelly)
-- Refuse Blake twice, then give him the ring (Blake +2, Cal -2, Shelly -1, Heather -1)
+- Refuse Blake twice, then give him the ring (+2 Blake, -2 Cal, -1 Shelly, -1 Heather)
 - Refuse Blake all three times.
-(Anna +1, Shade +1, Cal +2, Shelly -2, Blake -2, Heather -2)
+(Anna +1, Shade +1, Cal +2, -2 Shelly, -2 Blake, -1 Heather)

 If you gave Blake the ring, you'll get *TMX5 Waterfall.* If you didn't, you'll need to head outside to talk to Cal, then come back in to Blake's apartment.